the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 They went by themselves to the wild place.
 Now lots of people saw them leaving, and knowing where they were going, ran ahead and arrived before them.
 When Jesus got back on land, he saw a huge crowd, and felt for them, because they were like a group of simple animals without a field-worker to take care of them, and he taught them a lot.
 It was getting late, and his students came up to him and said "This is in the middle of no place, and it's getting late!
 Send them away to the food-growing places and the villages so they can buy some food."
 But Jesus said "Give them something to eat yourself!", and they said "Are we going to go off and spend two hundred pieces of silver
 <small>A piece of silver was what a worker got for one day's work.</small>
 on food and give it to them?".
-Jesus said "How many pieces of dry food do we have?
+Jesus said "How many pieces of dry grass food do we have?
 Go check!".
 They went and found out, and said "Five, and two fish.".
 Jesus told them to have everyone lie down in groups on the green grass.
 They lay down
 <small>In that place and in those days, people would eat lying down.</small>
 in groups of around a hundred.
 Taking the five pieces of dry food and two fish, he looked up to the sky and said that the food would be good, and broke the pieces and gave them to the students to put in front of the people, and he handed out the two fish to all of them.
 Everyone ate and had more than enough.
 There were about five tens of hundreds of men there.

 Immediately, Jesus made his students get into a boat and go ahead to Bethsaida, on the other side, while he sent the crowd away.
 After wishing them well as they went, he went to the mountain to talk to God.
 When it was getting late, the boat was in the middle of the little sea, and Jesus was alone on land.
 Seeing them rowing hard (since the wind was against them) early in the morning, Jesus came towards them, walking on the water, and he was about to walk past them.
-But seeing him walking on the water, the students thought he was a sight without a body, and screamed.
+But seeing him walking on the water, the students thought he was a spirit without a body, and screamed.
 Everyone saw him and was afraid.
 Immediately, he said "Don't be afraid; it's me!".
-He went up to them in the boat, and calmed the wind, and they were completely surprised, because they didn't understand what happened with the pieces of dry food; their hearts could not see.
+He went up to them in the boat, and calmed the wind, and they were completely surprised, because they didn't understand what happened with the pieces of dry grass food; their hearts could not see.